-Yes.
-Your 18 year old child is now a legal adult which means that you no longer have the authority to make decisions on his (or her) behalf or obtain personal information about his financial and medical affairs.
-After 18 years of caring for your child and making all of their major decisions, this change can be difficult to navigate, such as in the scenarios below:
+Your 18 year old son or daughter is now a legal adult.
+This means that you no longer have the authority to make decisions on his (or her) behalf or obtain personal information about his financial and medical affairs.
+After 18 years of caring for your child and making all of their major decisions, this change can be difficult to navigate.

-Before "leaving the nest", your 18 year old should have the following documents in place:
+Before "leaving the nest", your son or daughter should have the following documents in place:

 1. Medical and Durable Power of Attorney

-This document allows you to advocate for him if he becomes ill, disabled or incapacitated, or just wants you to be able to communicate with and obtain information from medical personnel (including the university's health center or the attending physician in the example above) about his medical care, and make medical treatment decisions for him.
+This document allows your child to name a trusted person (such as you) to advocate for him if he becomes ill, disabled or incapacitated, or just wants that trusted person to be able to communicate with and obtain information from medical personnel (including the university's health center or the attending physician in the example above) about his medical care, and make medical treatment decisions for him.